1.1. In these Conditions the following definitions apply:

 means the type of clasp used on the Goods;

-means any Jewellery agreed in the Contract to be supplied to the Customer by the Company (including any part or parts of them);
+means any Jewellery agreed in the Contract to be produced and supplied to the Customer by the Company (including any part or parts of them);

 “Intellectual Property Rights”